kengibson1111/tour-of-go/README.md

 ## Lessons

-* range (skip) - shows how to skip the index if you just want a range value and how to skip the value if you just want the index.

 * EXERCISE (slices) - this was fun to do.
 After finishing and comparing with other answers across github, it isn't the best code, but it works.